yangautumn43/ar_go/Components.md

-# Components of the autonomous car
+# Components of the Autonomous Car

     1. Chasis -
     2. ODroid - running Ubuntu MATE 16.04